 Choose the required type in the Select type dropdown box, which in our example is Quote.
 Next click on the drop-down button within the Insert button and choose the Insert as QR Code function.
 The following window appears.

 Figure 3: Field properties

 This setting predefines the name of the QR-code generated with this template.
-As mentioned above its possible to use data from fields out of CRM to be part of the QR-code name.
-With this it is possible to generate the QR-code-name dynamically, based on constant characters and/or values of fields.
+As mentioned above it is possible to use data from fields out of CRM to be part of the QR code name.
+With this it is possible to generate the QR code name dynamically, based on constant characters and/or values of fields.

 Constant characters have to be in single quotes.

 To use field values in the QR code name you have to choose the fields as described above or write the fieldname (schemaname) surrounded by <>.
 Here are some examples:

 |QR-code-name||possible QR-code-name results|

 Please note: It is important that the inverted commas are also set.